Bruce Davison: Career

 Davison made his Broadway debut in Tiger at the Gates in 1968.
 He also appeared as John Merrick in The Elephant Man, and starred in The Glass Menagerie with Jessica Tandy.
-Davison was one of a quartet of newcomers, including Barbara Hershey, Richard Thomas, and Catherine Burns when he made his film debut in Last Summer in 1969.
-In 1970, he played opposite Kim Darby in the film about peaceful student protest and its violent outcome The Strawberry Statement.
-A year later he portrayed the title role in the 1971 version of Willard, the first of two, as of the year 2015, to have been based on the novel Ratman's Notebooks.
-He also appeared in Ulzana's Raid, Peege, Mame, Mother, Jugs & Speed, Short Eyes, The Lathe of Heaven and Six Degrees of Separation.
+Davison was one of a quartet of newcomers, including Barbara Hershey, Richard Thomas, and Catherine Burns, when he made his film debut in Last Summer in 1969.
+In 1970, he played opposite Kim Darby in The Strawberry Statement, a film about peaceful student protest and its violent outcome.
+A year later he portrayed the title role in the 1971 version of Willard, based on the novel Ratman's Notebooks.
+He also appeared in Ulzana's Raid; Peege; Mame; Mother, Jugs & Speed; Short Eyes; The Lathe of Heaven and Six Degrees of Separation.

 Davison was an uncredited extra in Steven Spielberg's Close Encounters of the Third Kind (1977).
 He recalled, "Steven Spielberg was a great friend, although I never got to work with him, except for playing an extra in Close Encounters of the Third Kind because we were friends.
 I got off the mothership as one of the pilots."

-In 1978, Davison appeared as Dean Torrence with Richard Hatch in the made-for-TV biopic Deadman's Curve (the story of 1960s pop duo Jan & Dean).
-The same year, he played the title role in the TV movie adaptation Summer Of My German Soldier.
+Davison has worked extensively in television.
+In 1973, he played the brother of a crippled Natalie Wood in the made-for-TV movie The Affair on ABC.
+In 1978, Davison appeared as Dean Torrence with Richard Hatch in the biopic Deadman's Curve (the story of 1960s pop duo Jan & Dean).
+The same year, he played the title role in the television film adaptation Summer of My German Soldier.

 In 1981, he had the lead role in The Wave based on real events, starring as a history teacher who had conducted an experiment in Nazi philosophy on his own students.

 Davison also starred in Tales from the Darkside (Season 1, Episode 8) and played the role of the father in the short-lived Harry and the Hendersons TV series.

 In 1983, Davison was cast by Joseph Papp in the Public Theater/New York Shakespeare Festival production of King Richard III.
 Additional Off-Broadway credits include Love Letters, The Cocktail Hour and Paula Vogel's Pulitzer Prize-winning play How I Learned to Drive.
 He also played the role of Ruby in the 1985 comedy Spies Like Us, starring Dan Aykroyd and Chevy Chase.